Ada-Developers-Academy/core-unit-2/api-3-database-models-read/resolving-schema-conflicts.md

 So Audrey happily goes off to work on adding authors.

-Meanwhile, Trenisha needs to add an isbn number for all the books, so starting from the same Book model as Audrey, she makes the following change on his development environment:
+Meanwhile, Trenisha needs to add an ISBN (a number used to track book barcodes) for all the books, so starting from the same Book model as Audrey, she makes the following change on her development environment:

 ```python
 class Book(db.Model):